 Travel Guide to Kyustendil

 Kyustendil is famous for its many hot mineral springs.
-Located in the southwestern portion of Bulgaria, Kyustendil's population is almost 47,000.
-To reach Kyustendil, you must travel on the oldest portion of road that connects Constantinople with the Adriatic Sea.
+Located in the southwestern portion of Bulgaria, Kyustendil’s population is almost 47,000.
+To reach Kyustendil, you must travel on the oldest portion of the road that connects Constantinople with the Adriatic Sea.
 The road is rich with amazing scenery.

 The town is surrounded by both the Osogovo Mountain range and the Konyavo Mountain range.
 Nestled nicely between the two mountains, Kyustendil offers many breathtaking views of both the town’s historic buildings and the distant mountain peaks.

 Settled many centuries ago by Thracians, it is proven that Kyustendil covers the former ancient town of Pautalius.
-Pautalius was conquered by the Romans who turned it into an extremely successful administrative centre.
-As many cultures passed through Pautalius on their way to other areas, mining and crafts became the area's most successful businesses.
+Pautalius was conquered by the Romans who turned it into an extremely successful administrative center.
+As many cultures passed through Pautalius on their way to other areas, mining and crafts became the area’s most successful businesses.
 To ward off intruders, the city was walled off and the Hissarluka Fortress was built on the hillside.

 No one is certain who invaded and pushed the Romans out, though it is believed it was Slavic armies.
 During the sixth century, the name Pautalius vanishes from record books.
-Five centuries pass before the town's new name appears Velbuzhd.
-During this new era, Kyustendil became a thriving religious centre.
+Five centuries pass before the town’s new name appears Velbuzhd.
+During this new era, Kyustendil became a thriving religious center.

 In the 17th century, Austrian troops entered the area and many battles were waged for control.
 It appears that the Turkish government ended up with control of the area until the late 1800s.
 It is during this period that Kyustendil receives its independence.